warehouse-web/warehouse/content/about/index.md

   \>

-  Warehouse is made possible through the financial support of AFK, Creative Industries Fund NL and Cultuurfonds.
+  Warehouse is made possible through the financial support of AFK (Amsterdam Fund for the Arts), Creative Industries Fund NL and Cultuurfonds.

   \>